 Lesley D. Slavitt, Ph.D.

+Lesley D. Slavitt served as executive director of the Johnson Center from April 2023 to January 2026.
 A seasoned philanthropic leader, Lesley has worked in partnership with community stakeholders throughout her career.
 Having devised and guided initiatives addressing economic empowerment, arts and culture, pre-K–16 educational success, and disaster relief and recovery, she has an integrative understanding of the challenges and opportunities facing the sector.

 Lesley was chief executive officer of Fiat Chrysler’s Foundation, where she also led civic engagement, and spent 10 years at JPMorgan Chase, and legacy companies, advancing its corporate philanthropy and foundation impact.
 Lesley helped lead COVID-19 response initiatives for the State of Michigan, including working to close the disparity gap in communities across the state.
 She also previously served in administrative roles in social-justice-centered higher education and urban innovation organizations.

 An expert on post-war reconstruction and the transnational effects of rebuilding on city development, she authored the war crimes tribunal report on the destruction of cultural property in the former Yugoslavia for the U.N.
 Commission of Experts and is an advisor to Belgium-based Eurocities on Ukraine reconstruction.
-She serves on the board of the Urban Renaissance Center, is a strategic advisor to Co.act Detroit, and is an on the advisory group for The Chronicle of Philanthropy-AP-The Conversation on philanthropy.
+She serves on the board of the Urban Renaissance Center, is a strategic advisor to Co.act Detroit, and is on the advisory group for The Chronicle of Philanthropy-AP-The Conversation on philanthropy.

 Lesley holds a Ph.D. in planning from The Bartlett School of the Built Environment at University College London, an M.S. in urban planning and an M.S. in historic preservation, both from Columbia University in the City of New York, and a B.A. in art history from the University of Michigan, Ann Arbor.